 These key documents will let you as the parent get info about them in the event of a medical emergency.

 Make sure you and your college student fill out these forms

-A recent article in the National Law Review explained there are three forms that parents and college students need to fill out.
+An article in the National Law Review explained there are three forms that parents and college students need to fill out.

 Keep in mind that all of these forms should be updated each year, and that you’ll need one form in your state of residence and a separate one in your child’s state of residence if they’re attending an out-of-state school.